Patrice Lumumba: Attempts at re-consolidation

 On 9 August, Lumumba proclaimed a state of emergency throughout the Congo.
 (Note: According to Govender, "Lumumba had always been reluctant to declare a state of emergency, but with the intensification of hostile acts against his regime by Congolese plotters and their Western friends, he felt that a state of emergency would help his poorly equipped security forces and administration to act more effectively against the trouble-makers.")
 He subsequently issued several orders in an attempt to reassert his dominance on the political scene.
 The first outlawed the formation of associations without government sanction.
 A second asserted the government's right to ban publications that produced material likely to bring the administration into disrepute.
 On 11 August the Courrier d'Afrique printed an editorial which declared that the Congolese did not want to fall "under a second kind of slavery".
 The editor was summarily arrested and four days later publication of the daily ceased.
 Shortly afterward, the government shut down the Belga and Agence France-Presse wire services.
 The press restrictions garnered a wave of harsh criticism from the Belgian media.

 Lumumba decreed the nationalisation of local Belga offices, creating the Agence Congolaise de Presse, as a means of eliminating what he considered a centre of biased reporting, as well as creating a service through which the government's platform could be more easily communicated to the public.
-(Note: Govender wrote that with the exception of the Belga case, "Lumumba took no steps against [foreign correspondents].
+(Note: Govender wrote that except for the Belga case, "Lumumba took no steps against [foreign correspondents].
 He allowed them complete freedom of movement and the right to express their opinions.")
 Another order stipulated that official approval had to be obtained six days in advance of public gatherings.
 On 16 August Lumumba announced the installation of a régime militaire spécial for the duration of six months.

 Throughout August, Lumumba increasingly withdrew from his full cabinet and instead consulted with officials and ministers he trusted, such as Maurice Mpolo, Joseph Mbuyi, Kashamura, Gizenga, and Antoine Kiwewa.
 Lumumba's office was in disarray, and few members of his staff did any work.
 His chef de cabinet, Damien Kandolo, was often absent and acted as a spy on behalf of the Belgian government.
 Lumumba was constantly being delivered rumours from informants and the Sûreté, encouraging him to grow deeply suspicious of others.
 In an attempt to keep him informed, Serge Michel, his press secretary, enlisted the assistance of three Belgian telex operators, who supplied him with copies of all outgoing journalistic dispatches.